 The issue is further complicated by the fact that different interpretations of rule utilitarianism exist.
 In what we will call a strong rule utilitarianism, moral rules have no exceptions.
 In what we will call a weak rule utilitarianism, rules have some exceptions.
 The more exceptions we build into our moral rules, the weaker our version of rule utilitarianism becomes.
 But if we build enough exceptions into our moral rules, rule utilitarianism becomes indistinguishable from act utilitarianism.

 The two key concepts in utilitarian thinking—happiness and consequences—are problematic.
 Whereas deontology places moral value on something intrinsic to the agent his/her intentions utilitarianism places moral value on something extrinsic to the agent the action’s consequences in terms of happiness produced.
-For deontologists, the end never justifies the means; for utilitarians the end always justifies the means.
+For deontologists, the end never justifies the means; for utilitarians, the end always justifies the means.
 Note that both theories are based on a principle.
-For Kant, the principle is the categorical imperative and for Mill it is the principle of utility.
-The ultimate principle in natural law is to promote the good or natural and in contract theory it is to do what is in our own interest.
+For Kant, the principle is the categorical imperative and for Mill, it is the principle of utility.
+The ultimate principle of natural law is to promote the good or natural and in contract theory, it is to do what is in our own interest.
 But maybe all of these theories are too formal and precise.
-Is there any theory of moral obligation that is less reliant on objective, abstract, moral principles and more contingent upon subjective, concrete, human experience?
-It is to such a theory that we now turn.
+Is there any theory of moral obligation that is less reliant on objective, abstract, moral principles, and more contingent upon subjective, concrete, human experience?
+The answer would be an existential ethics.